-In the two seasons surveyed prior to the wall being in place, anglers perceptions of catch rate, fish size and satisfaction were rated acceptable to good/ satisfied.
+In the two seasons surveyed prior to the wall being in place, anglers perceptions of catch rate, fish size and satisfaction were rated acceptable to good/satisfied.

-In four of the five angling seasons surveyed since the diversion wall was constructed, angler's perceptions of catch rate and fish size have been rated 'poor' to 'terrible' and anglers satisfaction has been classed 'dissatisfied' to 'highly dissatisfied'.
-Only one of the five seasons surveyed since the wall construction has produced acceptable to good perception ratings for catch rate and fish size, and produced satisfied Ohau Channel anglers.
+In four of the six angling seasons surveyed since the diversion wall was constructed, angler's perceptions of catch rate and fish size have been rated 'poor' to 'terrible' and anglers satisfaction has been classed 'dissatisfied' to 'highly dissatisfied'.
+Two of the six seasons surveyed since the diversion wall construction (includes 2013-14) has produced acceptable to good perception ratings for catch rate and fish size, and produced satisfied Ohau Channel anglers.